yoelmacia/byrd_test/README.md

 npm install
 ```

-### To run the reaction application once everything is installed
+## To run the reaction application once everything is installed

 ```
 npm run serve
 ```

-#### To run the test
+## To run the test

 ```
 npm run test:unit
 ```

-#### General description
+### General description

 The application is made with Vue-CLI, so it will run at localhost:8080.

-I decided to implement the test with VueJS because I know how the framework works and I think it's super simple.
+1. Implement the test with VueJS because I know how the framework works and I think it's super simple.

-I used a component, already created in Vue called "Datepicker" for the dates.
+2. Use component in Vue called "Datepicker" for the dates.

-I used "moment" for the format of those dates.
+3. Use "moment" for the format of those dates.

-I used "axios" to make request to the API.
+4. Use "axios" to make request to the API.

-I used plain CSS to style the components.
+5. Use plain CSS to style the components.

-The application has two components Costumers and Orders.
+6. The application has two components Costumers and Orders.

-Add unit test with Jest for every component.
+7. Add unit test with Jest for every component.

-#### Version 2.0
+### Version 2.0

 Implement Vuex to save the state of the application then the user could refresh the browser without lose the changes.